Philip Smith (producer)

-Philip Smith is a New Zealand film and television writer and producer.
-He is the founder and owner of Australasian media company, Great Southern Television, with offices in Sydney, Auckland and Queenstown.
+Philip Smith is a New Zealand film and television producer, writer, journalist and musician.
+He is the founder and co-owner of Australasian media company, Great Southern Television, with offices in Sydney, Auckland and Queenstown.

 Smith was awarded the Independent Producer of the Year Award by the Screen Production and Development Association.
 In 2018 he was named New Zealand Drama Writer of the Year, for the telemovie Why Does Love at the NZTV Awards.
 In 2020, he co-created the NZ drama, One Lane Bridge, which screens in 28 countries, including AMC in the USA and Arte in France.
 It won Best Drama in NZ in 2021.